kleinbottle/swanlotus/content/blogs/from-calculus-to-analysis/from-calculus-to-analysis.md

 A [Cauchy sequence](https://en.wikipedia.org/wiki/Cauchy_sequence) is a sequence of numbers whose successive terms are spaced apart more and more closely as the sequence progresses.
 In symbols, if the sequence is denoted by $S = (a_n)$, then for a Cauchy sequence,
 $$
 \forall \varepsilon > 0, \exists N \in \mathbb{N} \text{ such that } n > N \text{ and } m > N \implies |a_n - a_m| < \varepsilon.
-$$ This "bunching" property of later terms in the sequence is intuitively reassuring, as it is what we would expect when a sequence converges.
+$$ The symbol $\implies$ stands for the word "implies".
+This "bunching" property of later terms in the sequence is intuitively reassuring, as it is what we would expect when a sequence converges.
 It is also a necessary and sufficient condition for a sequence to converge to a limit.

 ## Core texts on analysis